bknyaz/nips2016/README.md

-# Scripts submitted as supplementary material to NIPS 2016
+A Matlab demo script submitted as supplementary material to NIPS 2016